gmosx/openai_sdk_rust/openai_http/README.md

 # OpenAI HTTP API Client

-A Rust client for the OpenAI HTTP API.
+A strongly-typed client for the OpenAI HTTP API.

 This crate is an *unofficial*, community-driven effort.